Nienkeeijsvogel/singularity-cri/README.md

 `unix:///var/run/singularity.sock` and stores image files at `/var/lib/singularity`.
 This behaviour may be configured with config file, run `sycri -h` for more details.

-Create a systemd service file at /etc/systemd/system/sycri.service:<br />
+Create, enable and start a systemd service file at /etc/systemd/system/sycri.service:<br />
 [Unit]<br />
 Description=Singularity-CRI<br />
 After=network.target<br />